nuejs/nue/packages/nuejs.org/docs/content.md

 ### Stacks
-Block content can be dividied into multi-block layouts where each item is separated with a triple-dash.
+Block content can be divided into multi-block layouts where each item is separated with a triple-dash.
 For example:

 ``` md
 [.stack]